nakulrampal/betsi-gui/README.md

 # <img src="docs/images/step-10.png" alt="step-10" style="padding:10px;" width="600"/>

 Further, you can interact with the GUI by manually selecting other Rouquerol-permitted BET areas.
 In the ```Filtered BET areas``` plot, click on one of the other points.
 All plots will automatically update to the new selected linear region/BET area.
-The ```active``` plot is always shown in
+The ```active``` plot is always shown in yellow.

-<span style="background-color: #000000">Marked text</span>

-yellow.

 # <img src="docs/images/step-11.png" alt="step-11" style="padding:10px;" width="600"/>

-To output BETSI data, select an output directory and click **Export Results** in the GUI.
+To output BETSI data, select an output directory and click ```Export Results``` in the GUI.

 # <img src="docs/images/step-12.png" alt="step-12" style="padding:10px;" width="600"/>

-The specified directory will contain *pdf* prints of the two active plots (BETSI analysis and regression diagnostics), a ```.json``` file specifying the filter criteria, a ```.txt``` file featuring a small summary, and a folder containing all matrices that the program uses.
+The specified directory will contain ```.pdf``` prints of the two active plots (BETSI analysis and regression diagnostics), a ```.json``` file specifying the filter criteria, a ```.txt``` file featuring a small summary, and a folder containing all matrices that the program uses.

 # <img src="docs/images/step-14.png" alt="step-14" style="padding:10px;" width="600"/>